Ramesh-R05/cci-now-site/README.md

-# Dolly
+# Now

-- A popular website and magazine product for teenage girls.
+- A Lifestyle hub site which includes popular magazine products for woman.
 - A platform on wheels for transporting heavy objects.
 - A platform for delivering Women's Network websites and rapidly rolling out changes.

-_dolly-site_ provides a bootstrapped, mobile first, responsive, Women's Network website running on a Flux and BFF based architecture.
+_now-site_ provides a bootstrapped, mobile first, responsive, Women's Network website running on a Flux and BFF based architecture.
 It is an opinionated set of constrains that favours rapid delivery over bespoke designs.
 Home, listing (section, sub section, tag listing), article and gallery pages are included.